 Since being aware of what’s going on financially is SO important, and people don’t necessarily know how important this is, I like to include a quiz as prep work for us to do before our date night.

 I promise you it’s not a quiz that you either fail or sail through.
 And it can actually be fun, when you see how far off you are on the numbers.
 But more than that?
 It raises awareness about HOW much or little each of you know about your financial situation.
+And that is the start to financial success.

 You’ll be surprised, and maybe even have a few laughs (okay…it’s possible you’ll shed a tear or two, as well – but you can’t change anything when you have no idea something’s wrong with it, right?) at how dead wrong one of you is about things like what your net worth is, how much debt you’re in, and how many months your emergency fund will currently keep your household afloat.